1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 3. Screening Recommendations

-• Colonoscopy: The gold standard for detecting and removing polyps in one procedure.
+• Colonoscopy: The most effective technique in the detection and resection of polyps in one procedure.

 4. Polyp Removal & Biopsy